Kilcoo beat Glen to reach Ulster final

 Kilcoo, patient on the ball, were more efficient with the early chances as Ryan Johnston clipped a nice score over the bar with his weaker left foot before Paul Devlin doubled the lead with a free.

-On 11 minutes, the Watty Graham's outfit registered their first score courtesy of Emmett Bradley's free before his midfield partner Conor Glass produced the highlight of the first half with a thunderous effort from play after tenacious work from skipper Conor Carville to bring Glen back to within one after Dylan Ward's score.
+On 11 minutes, the Watty Graham's outfit registered their first score courtesy of Emmett Bradley's free before his midfield partner Conor Glass produced the highlight of the first half with a thunderous effort from play after tenacious work from skipper Connor Carville to bring Glen back to within one after Dylan Ward's score.

 Kilcoo restored their two-point advantage from the boot of goalkeeper Niall Kane from a 45, but Glen were allowed to get themselves back on level terms at the break through two Danny Tallon frees.